 - should wait for the results of an enhanced check

 Overseas applicants and UK applicants who lived abroad

-Employers can ask applicants from overseas to get a criminal records check, or ‘Certificate of Good Character’, from their country of origin.
+You can ask applicants from overseas to get a criminal records check, or ‘Certificate of Good Character’, from their country of origin.